Wallymer/toffeeOSdocs/Technology/supported-filesystems.md

 ## Supported Filesystems

-### Filesystems supported in unicorn 1.5 and later
+### Filesystems supported in unicorn Developer Version 1.5 and later
 - NTFS
 - FAT32
 - ext4 **(OS default)**
 - ext3 *(also backwards compatible with drives formatted with the filesystem in unicorn Developer Version 1.4)*

-### Filesystems supported in unicorn 1.4 and earlier
+### Filesystems supported in unicorn Developer Version 1.4 and earlier
 - NTFS
 - ext3 **(OS default)***